Hairdressers, Hairstylists and Cosmetologists

 Post-Secondary Certificate

-1 common question that we always get is what major or degree do I need to become A Barber and Cosmetologist or what courses do I need to take.
+One of the most common questions that we always get is what major or degree do I need to become Hairdressers and Cosmetologists or what courses do I need to take.

-We did a survey to ask other Barbers and Cosmetologists what did they major in college or university and here are the most popular majors that came up.
+We also asked Hairdressers and Cosmetologists what did they major in college or university and here are the top 5 most popular majors that came up.

 A high school diploma or equivalent is required for some positions.
 In addition, every state requires that Hairdressers, Hairstylists, and Cosmetologists complete a program in a state-licensed barber or cosmetology school.
 Programs in hairstyling, skin care, and other personal appearance services are available in postsecondary vocational schools.